DerKorb/ioBroker.probemon/README.md

 sudo ifconfig mon0 up
 ~~~~
 For the adapter to work you need to configurate it.
 Specify the monitor interface from before (mon0 in my case) and which MAC adresses you want to track.

+You will need libpcap installed.
+Most OSX machines seem to have it.
+All major Linux distributions have it available either by default or with a package like libpcap-dev.